dwhall/minisvd2nim/README.md

 3) Put `device.nim` in your project
 4) In your project, `import device` wherever you access the device

-## How to access the microcontroller
+## How to access the device

-I will tell you how to read and write from/to the micro, but I can't tell you how to make it sing and dance.
+I will tell you how to read from and write to the device, but I can't tell you how to make it sing and dance.
-The following Nim code shows how to read and write a ficticious register (REG) and its fields (FIELD1 and FIELD2) of a peripheral (PERIPH).
+The following Nim code shows how to access a ficticious register (REG) of a peripheral (PERIPH) and its fields (FIELD1 and FIELD2).

 ```nim
 import device